meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 	1. citrus
 	2. plums
 80. What are the primary functions of vitamin E?
+	1. immune system functions
+	2. prevent the breakdown of vitamin A and unsaturated fatty acids
 81. What is the primary source of vitamin E?
 82. What minerals are involved in bone health?
 83. What is hydroxyapatite?